 The most popular web server software in the world is currently NGINX, powering 33 percent of known websites.

 NGINX has both open-source and paid versions (the latter is called NGINX Plus).
 The software can handle server requests like Apache, but it’s designed to process more requests simultaneously.
-Therefore, it’s an excellent option for high-traffic sites.
+Nginx is usually available through the best dedicated hosting providers and serves as an excellent option for high-traffic sites.

 Another project from the Apache Software Foundation, Tomcat is web server software that focuses on Java applications.

 Apache operates on top of an HTTP web server.
 When someone visits your site, their browser will send an HTTP request to the server.
 Apache will receive that request and then deliver the website’s files, so that the user can view your content.
 Essentially, Apache acts as an intermediary between your website and users’ browsers.